kamil-kw/kamil_cv_1st_project/README.md

 * The website is responsive across all devices (mobile, tablet and desktop);
 * Content is displayed in a clear and understanding format;
 * To have ability to contact with creator;
+* User can check my work history;
 * User can download printable version of CV.

 ## 1.2.
 Structure

-To be able to provide for users the best experience on devices which they use, my website should have responsive design to cover the majority of currently used devices (mobile, tablet, laptop/desktop).
+To be able to provide for users the best experience on devices which they use, my website have responsive design to cover the majority of currently used devices (mobile, tablet, laptop/desktop).
+This has been tested and proven to be functional.

-* One consistent layout design across all pages providing easy to understand and intuitive for all users;
+* **All pages** with one consistent layout design being easy to understand and intuitive for all users;
-* **Navigation bar** placed on top of the screen easily accessitble even once scrolling down, visited pages in color which match to background blue tone section, the color described by paint eyedropper;
+* **Navigation bar** placed on top of the screen easily accessible even once scrolling down, visited pages are in color which matches background blue tone section, the color is defined by paint eyedropper tool;
-* **Footer** with downloadable CV color tone from gray part of background picture;
+* **Footer** with downloadable CV color tone from grey part of background picture;
+* **About me** includes short about me sentence with interesting quote;
+* **Resume** includes work history in chronological
+* **Contact** includes contact form and google map iframe

 ## 1.3.
 Skeleton

-For creating wireframes I did use a [Balsamiq](https://balsamiq.com/), which helped me with defining layout for 2 types of devices (desktop and mobile).
+For creating wireframes I did use a [Balsamiq](https://balsamiq.com/), which helped me with defining layout for three types of devices (desktop, tablets and mobiles).

 * **About me - homepage Wireframes:**